 • rubella.

-The use of NHIg in these cases is under the direction of a public health unit in the relevant state or territory.
+The use of NHIg in these cases is under the direction of a Public Health Unit (PHU) in the relevant state or territory or an Infectious Disease Consultant (IDC).

 The Communicable Diseases Network Australia provides a series of national guidelines(Opens in a new tab/window) to help public health units respond to notifiable diseases.